 One Fascinating thing about SSMS is that you can create, delete or modify a database on a graphical interface, also you can modify, add or delete rows and configuring some parameter of your database without writing a single query.
 For example you can Import databases from Csv, txt or Excel files into Tables.

 SSMS has a lot of functionalities that you will discover according to your needs.
 By using this tool, you can connect to different servers with different versions of SQL SERVER (2008, 2012, 2016, etc.) and execute queries on different Databases.
 I think that this tool is mandatory when developing and optimizing queries.

 SSMS is installed by default when you execute Sql Server Installer (Unless you didn’t want to and uncheck the option).
 If you didn’t install SSMS or you want to access from other computer that is not the host, you can download Sql Server Management Studio from the following link.

-SSMS install is easy all you have to do is to run installer and then click on “Install”
+After you download SSMS from official Microsoft Website, install is easy all you have to do is to run installer and then click on “Install”.

 And then wait a few minutes to complete installation process.

 2. Sql Server Database Engine login with SSMS

 Sql Server local connection

 If your Sql Server is installed in the same computer where your SSMS is located, login is easy.
 All you have to do is to choose the authentication mode that you configure during Sql Server installation.

 You can logging multiple services using SSMS, if you want to logging into your database engine pick “Database Engine” on “Server type”.